Taiwan leader urges China for 'calm' talks as pressure grows

-TAIPEI, Taiwan (AP) — Taiwan’s president has urged China to engage in “calm and rational” dialogue to maintain peace, vowing not to give in to Beijing’s recent moves to “threaten and intimidate” the self-ruled island.
+TAIPEI, Taiwan (AP) — Taiwan’s leader on Saturday urged China to engage in “calm and rational” dialogue to maintain peace, vowing not to give in to Beijing’s recent moves to “threaten and intimidate” the self-ruled island.

-Tsai Ing-wen said in a year-end news conference Saturday that the two sides across the Taiwan Strait should hold talks with “flexible attitudes” to find a way to maintain peaceful and stable relations.
+“As long as we can be calm, rational, and maintain a flexible attitude, I believe we should be able to find a solution that allows both sides to maintain peaceful and stable relations,” President Tsai Ing-wen said in a year-end news conference.

-Earlier this week, China’s first aircraft carrier and five other warships held drills that passed by Taiwan and sailed through the contested South China Sea.
-Taipei deployed fighter jets to monitor the fleet.
+Tensions have grown since China suspended contacts with Tsai’s administration in June over her refusal to endorse China’s claim that Taiwan and the mainland are part of a single Chinese nation.
+They were further amplified earlier this month when President-elect Donald Trump broke protocol by speaking with Tsai on the phone and said later he did not feel “bound by a one-China policy.”

-China suspended contacts with Tsai’s administration in June over her refusal to endorse China’s claim that Taiwan and the mainland are part of a single Chinese nation.
+Earlier this week, China’s first aircraft carrier and five other warships held drills that passed by Taiwan and sailed through the contested South China Sea, prompting Taipei to deploy fighter jets to monitor the fleet.
+China maintains a standing threat to use force to achieve its goal of absorbing Taiwan.

 Most Read Stories